anchit92/ESP32-RaceBox-mini-Emulator/README.md

 I personally keep the \$20 one in my autocross backpack, mostly due to the antenna size and subjective performance.
 That said, the \$20 version uses an older chipset.
 While it’s still reliable and performs well, I’m unsure how long it will remain available or supported—which is why I’ve included both options here.

+I noticed that the original GPS is unavailable at amazon, theoretically this one should work- https://a.co/d/bNwME7S but be warned that its currently untested and theres no lid for it.
 ---

 ## Assembly Instructions